boonecabaldev/To-Colemak/doc/article_v2.md

 Now, notice the red border around the active input field; when you type, you'll be using the Colemak layout!

-> **NOTE**: This extension is a work in progress, and earlier versions might not work perfectly on all types of text elements.
+> **NOTE**: This extension is a work in progress, and earlier versions might not work perfectly on elements like contenteditable divs, fields inside iframes, or inputs rendered with shadow DOM, which are trickier to access reliably.

 ## Project Structure